mialkin/docs/csharp/concurrency/synchronization/locking.md

 From the caller's perspective, it's rather like nested or recursive locking.
 Functionally, though, in step 3, `ReaderWriterLockSlim` releases your read lock and obtains a fresh write lock, atomically.

 There's another important difference between upgradeable locks and read locks.
 While an upgradeable lock can coexist with any number of _read_ locks, only one upgradeable lock can itself be taken out at a time.
-This prevents conversion deadlocks by _serializing_ competing conversions—just as update locks do in SQL Server:
+This prevents conversion deadlocks by _serializing_ competing conversions — just as update locks do in SQL Server:

 | SQL Server     | `ReaderWriterLockSlim` |
 | -------------- | ---------------------- |